-Registration is now open and we are excited for another summer of camp, where our promise to parents is to return your child at the end of the day “tired, happy, and dirty”!
+We are excited for another summer of camp, where our promise to parents is to return your child at the end of the day “tired, happy, and dirty”!

 Chester Bowl Camps are based on a philosophy of nature play, positive social interaction with peers, teen mentors, and adult staff, and immersion in nature.
 We see campers thrive in an environment where they are given age-appropriate amounts of choice, responsibility, and risk.
 A typical day may include unstructured play time on the playground, group games and activities with both the full group and smaller groups, arts and crafts, hiking through Chester on the way to a local field trip, fort building, making boats from natural materials, playing in the creek, smiling, laughing, making new friends, and asking “do I really need to go home now?” at the end of the day.

-Camp is Monday through Thursday, June 9 through August 14, and campers are signed up by the week.
+Camp is Monday through Thursday, June 8 through August 13, and campers are signed up by the week.
 Campers can be dropped off starting at 8am and must be picked up before 5pm each day.
 There are no early drop-off or late pick-up options at Chester Bowl.
 Parents are required to adhere to the camp drop-off & pick-up times and there will be no exceptions made to the times listed above.

 Campers must be between 6 years old (or have completed kindergarten) and 12 years old at the start of camp in order to attend.
 We have found that campers that can hike at least 2 miles are successful at camp.